The Forerunner

 Authority from Above

 27 Then they came again to Jerusalem.
 And as he was walking in the temple courts, the chief priests, the scribes, and the elders all came up to him.
 28 And they began saying to him, “By what authority are you doing these things?” or, “Who gave you this authority, that you should do these things?”
 29 But Jesus said to them, “I will ask you one question; answer me first and then I will tell you by what authority I am doing these things.
 30 The baptism of John—was it from heaven or from men?
 Answer me.”
-31 So they began discussing it15 among themselves, saying, “If we say, ‘From heaven,’ he will say, ‘Then why didn’t you believe him?’
+31 So they began to discuss this15 among themselves, saying, “If we say, ‘From heaven,’ he will say, ‘Then why didn’t you believe him?’
 32 But if we say, ‘From men . . .’”
 (Now these leaders16 were afraid of the crowd, for all the people held that John was a true prophet.)
 33 So they answered Jesus, saying, “We don’t know.”
 Then Jesus said to them, “Neither will I tell you by what authority I am doing these things.”

 Notes